matdev83/time-r1/dev/INTRO.md

 The primary objective is to build a complete, reproducible Python project that trains, evaluates, and serves the **Time-R1** foundation model.
 This model is designed to enhance multi-step reasoning ability of LLMs for time series forecasting, leveraging a two-stage reinforcement fine-tuning framework (SFT Warm-Up followed by GRIP RL).

-## 📚 Onboarding Essentials: Your First Steps

-To ensure a smooth start and effective contribution, please follow this onboarding sequence:

-1. **Read the Project `README.md`**: Begin by thoroughly reviewing the main `README.md` file in the repository root.
-This provides a high-level overview of the project, its purpose, and initial setup instructions.
-2. **Understand the Agent Guidelines**: Next, read `AGENTS.md`.
-This document outlines the project's structure, describes the roles of different modules and directories, and details key software development principles that you, as a coding agent, must strictly adhere to.

 ## 🗺️ Where to Find More Details

 Once you have completed the initial onboarding, you can dive deeper into the project's specifics: